 Created to service the developing needs of the Graduate Medical Education (GME) program at Northeast Georgia Medical Center (NGMC), the department of GME Research & Scholarly Activity is on a mission to help build a sustainable and vibrantly engaged community of medical scholars equipping, resourcing, and supporting our faculty, residents and staff with the skills and opportunities to advance a wide array of scholarly pursuits.

 We believe that physician scholarship supports the growth of evidence-based medicine, practices, and medical education advances within the Northeast Georgia Health System (NGHS) community and ultimately adds value to patient outcomes.

 The GME Research Team strives to build continuous research opportunities to develop critical research skills, collaboration, project completion, and dissemination of pragmatic research studies for our stakeholders.
 We will accomplish this through an engaging, data-rich research environment, using innovative technology and timely access to expert support.
 We will continually work to remove barriers to support and facilitate the quality development of research that will matter to GME and healthcare.

 We work to develop a research environment and process that engages and supports GME staff, faculty, residents, and fellows to reframe research from an academic add-on to a welcomed, necessary part of everyday practice.

-All GME staff, faculty, residents, and fellows will continually produce and share rigorously developed quality evidence that will influence GME and healthcare practices in our local and national, international medical communities.
+All GME staff, faculty, residents and fellows, will continually appraise and share rigorously developed quality evidence that will influence GME and healthcare practices in our local, national and international medical communities.

 Our Departmental Values